lolatesla/obsidian-hub/04 - Guides, Workflows, & Courses/Courses/Obsidian Made Simple.md

 publish: true
 ---
 # Obsidian Made Simple
+Price: $79.99

 Almost 60 lessons grouped by levels (from beginner to advanced) with additional modules to explore workflows and real life examples.
 Created by [[Francesco D'Alessio]] and [[Justin DiRose]].
-[View the course](https://keepproductive.podia.com/obsidian-made-simple)
+[View the course](https://toolacademy.xyz/learn-obsidian/)

 %% Hub footer: Please don't edit anything below this line %%